 For we do not want you to be unaware, brothers and sisters, regarding the affliction that happened to us in the province of Asia, that we were burdened excessively, beyond our strength, so that we despaired even of living.
-(2 Cor 1:8)
+(2 Corinthians 1:8)

 But he said to me, “My grace is enough for you, for my power is made perfect in weakness.”
 So then, I will boast most gladly about my weaknesses, so that the power of Christ may reside in me.
-(2 Cor 12:9)
+(2 Corinthians 12:9)

 God allowed the crisis to close around Jacob on the night when he bowed at Peniel in supplication, to bring him to the place where he could take hold of God as he never would have done; and from that narrow pass of peril, Jacob became enlarged in his faith and knowledge of God, and in the power of a new and victorious life.